Steinernema

 Steinernema is a genus of nematodes in the family of Steinernematidae.
 The genus Steinernema is named after the nematologist Gotthold Steiner.
+Nematodes of this genus have been shown to be effective as a biological control for agricultural pests of the Scarabaeidae family, such as Maladera formosae.

 Life cycle

 Species form symbiotic relationships with Xenorhabdus and Photorhabdus bacteria.
 The free-living third stage juvenile, termed a dauer juvenile, enters its insect hosts through natural openings, such as the mouth, anus, and spiracles.

 Bacterial cells from the intestines are regurgitated into the insect.
 The insect hemolymph provides a rich medium for the bacterial cells which grow, releasing toxins and exoenzymes, causing the insect host to die from septicemia.
 The bacteria also produce other compounds to protect the insect from other microbes in the soil.

 The nematode moves out of its developmentally arrested third, nonfeeding stage, triggered by either bacterial or insect food signals.
 The nematodes feed on the bacteria and moult to the fourth stage, reaching adulthood within a few days. with separate male and female individuals.
 Nematode development continues for two to three generations.
 When insufficient nutrient remain adult development is suppressed.
 Developmentally arrested third stage juveniles accumulate and emerge into the soil, where they may survive for months until a new suitable host is found.